 - Actions- The final stage resulting in the end purchase.

 The journey of the consumers is defined from the Cognitive(Awareness) and Affective(Interest & Desire) stage to a Behavioral(Action) stage.
 Sounds so easy, huh?
 To make it sound so easy, tons of strategies are build-up and tested and build-up, iterated for a considerable amount of time to finally be implemented.
 The word funnel here indicates a narrowing of innumerable inputs ( high influx of consumers) into the filtered outputs (your user base).
-Technically, narrowing of the pyramid is the increase in Churn rate or moving of a consumer out of your marketing funnel.
+Technically, the narrowing of the pyramid is the increase in Churn rate or moving of a consumer out of your marketing funnel.

 How marketing funnel benefits your Brand?